 This amazing tour includes transportation, snorkeling equipment, guides, and lunch and can be booked online here for $144 USD.
 Note, children must be at least 8 years old to participate in this tour.

 5. Tulum Ruins, Tequila Tasting, and Cenote Tour

 This list of tours in Tulum won’t be complete without a tour that includes a tequila tasting!
-Not only will you have a fun day exploring the Tulum Ruins and cenotes, but you’ll also get a chance to try some locally-made tequila for an authentic Mexican experience!
+Not only will you have a fun day touring the Tulum Ruins and touring cenotes, but you’ll also try some locally-made tequila for an authentic Mexican experience!

 This is a small group tour of up to 10 people, which makes it a little more personal.
 Your tour will pick you up at your hotel and take you to the Tulum Ruins for your first stop.
 Your admission fee is included and your guide will lead you around the ruins, filling you in on the immense history – this is where I find these tours invaluable as the guides provide so much insight into the Mayan culture.